httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 * `created`: Creation time as an `sf-integer` UNIX timestamp value.
 Sub-second precision is not supported.
 Inclusion of this parameter is RECOMMENDED.
 * `expires`: Expiration time as an `sf-integer` UNIX timestamp value.
 Sub-second precision is not supported.
-* `nonce`: A random unique value generated for this signature.
+* `nonce`: A random unique value generated for this signature as an `sf-string` value.
 * `alg`: The HTTP message signature algorithm from the HTTP Message Signature Algorithm Registry, as an `sf-string` value.
 * `keyid`: The identifier for the key material as an `sf-string` value.